 Safety is our main priority here at South Fayette Township School District.
 We also strive to provide a transportation schedule that is both efficient and convenient.
 Answers for many of your questions regarding the operation of our school buses and transportation policies can be found in this section.
 Additional concerns and questions can be addressed to the administrative contacts listed below.

-South Fayette Township School District owns and operates a fleet of 51 school buses and vans.
-We operate 40 routes daily.
-Approximately 3,006 students are transported daily to our public schools.
-We transport over 165 students to 30 special, parochial and private schools within a ten (10) mile radius of the district’s borders on our own buses and vans plus contracting with a private carrier when necessary.
+South Fayette Township School District owns and operates a fleet of 67 school buses and vans.
+Forty five district-owned vehicles are utilized each day to run 238 bus routes for the morning, afternoon and mid-day transportation.
+Approximately 3,462 students are transported daily to our public schools.
+We also transport an additional 187 students to over 30 special, parochial, and private schools within a ten (10) mile radius of the district’s borders on our own buses and vans.
+We also contract transportation services with a reputable contractor when necessary.
+All athletic events and field trips are transported using our buses and drivers.

 You will be notified of the approval or non-approval of your request within two weeks of submission.
-Please note that in the beginning of the school year, the response time may be greater due to the number of issues at the start of the school term.
+Please note that during the beginning of the school year, the response time may be greater due to the increased number of requests received by the transportation department during the first couple weeks of the school year.

 Please remember the following law regarding stops and drivers: